The FSI's Best Sustainability Report Awards 2018

-Datamaran’s Director of Customer Success, Maeva Charles, reinforced in her presentation that corporate disclosure on environmental, social and governance (ESG) issues is no longer a nice-to-have, it’s essential.
+Datamaran’s VP of Partnerships and Client Solutions, Maeva Charles, reinforced in her presentation that corporate disclosure on environmental, social and governance (ESG) issues is no longer a nice-to-have, it’s essential.
 Beyond the growing demand from investors, the number of regulatory disclosure requirements is exponentially increasing.

 So, how can companies be prepared to respond to these demands?
 The competition winners shared key pieces of advice, here are the top three:

 - Have evidence to back-up decision-making, strategy and reporting.
 Storytelling is central to effective sustainability reporting, given the relatively qualitative nature of ESG issues.
 Having data-driven insights to ground these stories is critical, especially in light of increasing investor focus.